 Galveston has much more to offer than just historic stories and Victorian architecture.
 We were pleasantly surprised by some of the unique touches we came across during our walk around town.

 During our walk around the East End Historic District, we came across something very unique that I was not expecting- a tree sculpture!

 Carved into the branches of this large Live Oak are 17 birds.
 Around the trunk are relief carvings of small plants and animals.
 The sculpture is aptly named The Birds of Galveston.
 I couldn’t believe how detailed it was and kept wondering how long it took to carve.

 The Birds of Galveston tree sculpture is located at 1620 Sealy.
 There are over 30 tree sculptures tucked away in the East End, but unfortunately we only came across one.
 I would have loved to seen more- it was stunning!

 Another unique sight we came across was along the Seawall.
 Hundreds of creative piles of stones line the shores of the Gulf Coast, near 49th street and Seawall Boulevard.
 The rock stacking started anonymously in 2011 and now attracts both locals and visitors who enjoy perusing, and contributing to, the gallery of stones.

-There was something really peaceful and soothing about walking amongst these rock stacks.
-Maybe it was because it was sunset, or perhaps it was because in some cultures rocks are stacked to symbolize wishes.
+There was something really peaceful and soothing about walking among these rock stacks.
+Maybe it was because it was sunset, or perhaps because in some cultures rocks are stacked to symbolize wishes.
 Either way, Mike and I quickly got to work and left behind a masterpiece of our own.
 I wonder if it’s still standing?